zgoort/Sawtooth-Cryptomoji/processor/README.md

 npm test
 ```

-You will see a number of tests running, and even more getting skipped (those
-are for the extra credit).
-Most of those that are _not_ being skipped are
+There are a number of tests to run, but the test runner will stop on the first
-**failing**.
-There is no UI for you to design and build here, so your job is as
+failure.
+There is no UI to build here, so your entire job is to build out the
-simple (or as complex) as getting these tests to pass.
+transaction processor until you get all of the tests to pass one by one.

 In order to start up the full processor, run `docker-compose up` as detailed in
 the [Using Docker](../README.md#using-docker) section of the part-two README.